EPCCed/intro_to_cp2k/day1/README.md

 can be found [here](https://docs.archer2.ac.uk/quick-start/quickstart-users/)

-Once you have logged into ARCHER2 you will need to do some steps to set up for the practicals.
+Once you have logged into ARCHER2 you will need to do some steps to set up for the practicals and change to the right location to run jobs.

+The commands below will allow you to change to your work directory (where you can run jobs), download the materials, and go to the folder containing the files for the first exercise.

 ```
-# change to the your work directory
-cd /work/ta0XX/ta0XX/username
+auser@uan02:~> cd /work/ta0XX/ta0XX/auser
-# download the materials
-wget XXXX
+auser@uan02:/work/ta0XX/ta0XX/auser> wget XXXX
-# go to the first exercise
-cd practicals/exercise1
+auser@uan02:/work/ta0XX/ta0XX/auser> cd cp2k-practical-files/exercise1
+auser@uan02:/work/group/group/auser/cp2k-practical-files/exercise1> ls
+cp2k-job-1.sh input_H2O.inp
 ```

+* input_H2O.inp is the main input file
+* cp2k-job-1.sh is the job submission script